 To be admitted into the PSALM will require mutual discerning between you, your pastor, and church council.
 Check out the information attached below.

-Submission deadline for your application and endorsements for the first cohort is July 1, 2018 sent to the Synod at email@example.com to be considered for our initial class which begins with a retreat October 19, 2018.
+Submission deadline for your completed Application and Essay, Pastor Endorsement, Covenant of Support and Background Check for the first cohort is August 31, 2018 sent to the Synod at email@example.com to be considered for our initial class which begins with a retreat October 19, 2018.
+Must be able to make retreat of October 19-20, 2018 in Silverdale.
 Questions?
 Contact us at 253-535-8300 or firstname.lastname@example.org.

 Blessings on your discernment!